 Our New Curriculum - September 2019 onwards

-We are busy designing our new curriculum which will showcase the aims and values.
+We have designed our new curriculum which will showcase the aims and values set out above.
 All of our stakeholders were surveyed about what they believe are the most important factors for our pupils when planning our new curriculum.

-Our new afternoon curriculum will include discrete social skills, life skills and PSHE sessions timetabled weekly for every class.
-We will continue to ensure every child receives 2 hours of PE every week and we continue to make sure every child is taught the local RE syllabus through discrete lessons and themed religious weeks.
+Our new afternoon curriculum includes discrete social skills, life skills and PSHE sessions timetabled weekly for every class.
+We continue to ensure every child receives 2 hours of PE every week and we continue to make sure every child is taught the local RE syllabus through discrete lessons and themed religious weeks.

-Computing skills will be taught weekly every other half term and the skills will be applied in our new exciting themed topics.
+Computing skills are taught weekly every other half term and the skills are applied in our new exciting themed topics.

-Science will be taught in themed weeks, once every half term and the weeks will end with a Science Investigation Day on the topic they have been studying.
+Science is taught in themed weeks, once every half term and the week includes a Science Investigation Day on the topic they are studying.

-We are introducing a new Global Curriculum called 'Learning means the World' for all our other subjects.
-The curriculum is innovative, forward-thinking and highly relevant.
-Our pupils will be thoroughly engaged as they tackle challenging and inspiring topics and issues.
+We have introduced a new Global Curriculum called 'Learning means the World' for all our other subjects.
+This curriculum is innovative, forward-thinking and highly relevant to our pupils' needs and thoroughly engages them as they tackle challenging and inspiring topics and issues.

-It has been written with world issues in mind and is centred around 4Cs:-
+LMTW curriculum has been written with world issues in mind and is centered around 4Cs:-

-We have the freedom to teach the National Curriculum in line with our pupils' specific need and we believe our new skills curriculum for September 2019 meets the values and aims which our stakeholders requested at the start of the consultation.
+We have the freedom to teach the National Curriculum in line with our pupils' specific needs and believe that our new whole curriculum meets the values and aims which our stakeholders requested at the start of the consultation.
 We are excited to teach our new curriculum and see the impact it has on our pupils' academic and whole well being.